apacker/JumpBackButton/README.md

 skipping over pages with a URL that match the current page URL up to its final directory.
 As an example, the JumpBack Button can be used to return to a Yelp search after navigating through photos of a restaurant.
- Also useful for websites that contain articles told in slideshow format.
+ Also useful for websites that contain articles in slideshow format.